skytable/docs/versioned_docs/version-0.7.0/actions/MPOP.md

 :::

-Deletes and returns the values of the provided keys from the current table.
+Deletes and returns the values of the provided 'n' keys from the current table.
 If the database is poisoned, this will return a server error.
 An exceptional scenario can arise when the database fails in-between removing all the keys.
 In that case, you get the server error response code instead of the keys.
 If the server recovers inbetween, then the appropriate values (if any) will be returned.
 In all other cases a NIL error is returned (code 1)